Section bending also called profile bending, uses a section bending machine that is done in a wide variety of metals in various ways.

 What profiles can be bent by cold roll bending?

 Cold section bending is suitable for bending metal profiles

-Profile bending machines (section rolling machine) use a technique called cold rolling, also known as ring rolling to produce quality curved sections in a cost-effective way.
-Large sweeping curves, varying radius curves, such as ellipses, tight bends, rings and coils, can be achieved for a wide range of sections and material types.
+Profile bending machines (section rolling machines) use a technique called cold rolling, also known as ring rolling to produce quality curved sections in a cost-effective way.
+Large sweeping curves, and varying radius curves, such as ellipses, tight bends, rings, and coils, can be achieved for a wide range of sections and material types.

 Bent Tube Profiles; Bent tube is used for numerous applications, from agricultural equipment to roof trusses.
 Section bending can bent round, square, or rectangular tubes in all sizes and materials